Productivity Metrics Are Pointless

 If you only tracked lines of code in any of those scenarios, you would end up with the opposite impression of the actual value of my work.

-Track lines of code and you will get bloated, unnecessary code.
-Track commits and you will see dozens of tiny, meaningless commits.
-Use Scrum and track sprint velocity, and suddenly the backlog is full of oversized stories.
-Track burndown charts, and every task gets split into a flood of tiny two-point items.
+When people try to work around this, they get creative about what they measure.
+But every new metric gets gamed the same way, because the incentive never disappears.
+Track lines of code and you get bloated, unnecessary code.
+Track commits and you get a flood of tiny, meaningless commits.
+Use Scrum velocity and suddenly the backlog is full of artificially inflated stories.
+Track burndown charts and every task gets split into a pile of two-point items.

 Tracking The Right Thing